Snorkelling in the Maldives

 Snorkelling at the House Reef

 Jerome and his Dad are super swimmers, can hold their breath for ages, and like free diving to maybe as much as 5m down.
-I was less adventuress and snorkelled around the main parts of the reef where it was less deep but also busier with all the other snorkelers.
+However you do not need to be an excellent swimmer or snorkeler, I was less adventuress and snorkelled around the main parts of the reef where it was less deep but also busier with all the other snorkelers.
 Despite this lazier approach I still saw loads of rainbow coloured fish, in many shapes and sizes.
 Sometimes we would be surrounded by large shoals and on the odd occasion one of the fish would be quite cheeky and follow me around, others were completely oblivious to me.
-One advantage about going out on the Dhoni was that we went to different places on the house reef every time and therefore always saw different fish and types of coral.
+One advantage about going out on the Dhoni was that we went to many different places on the house reef every time and therefore always saw different fish and types of coral.
 The location depended on the tide and currents, sometimes we would be let off and drift along the reef for several hundred metres only to be picked up later.

 We had spoken to other guests during our stay who had been to other places in the Maldives, with better reefs straight off the beach, but many also said that they preferred it at South Ari because of the very fact that you had the free boat out so had a more varied experience.
 The snorkelling approach is certainly worth checking before you choose a resort.